Wolfpack (DJs)

 Wolfpack is a Belgian DJ and production duo from Willebroek, formed in 2011.

 Biography

-Very close to Dimitri Vegas & Like Mike, Steve Braet and Ruben Khaza are from Willebroek, as the duo.
+Very close to Dimitri Vegas & Like Mike, Steve Braet and Ruben Khaza are from Willebroek.
 Appreciated for their electro house style, the group will release all their singles on the label Smash The House (sub-label Spinnin' Records).

-The duo has reached twice the 1st place in the top 100 established by Beatport with the singles "Turn it up" (with Dimitri Vegas & Like Mike, GTA) and "Ocarina" (with Dimitri Vegas & Like Mike).
+The duo has reached twice the 1st place in the top 100 established by Beatport with the singles "Turn It Up" (with Dimitri Vegas & Like Mike, GTA) and "Ocarina" (with Dimitri Vegas & Like Mike).